-A starlit ceiling, flickering crosses in brickwork and blue glass details bring Yauatcha’s distinct experience to an upscale corner of Texas.
-Our job was to work with interior designers GBRH, using key brand elements, to design a dramatic and intimate lighting scheme for the dim sum teahouse.
+A starlit ceiling, flickering crosses in brickwork and blue glass details bring Yauatcha’s distinctive experience to an upscale corner of Texas.
+We worked with interior designers GBRH to design a dramatic and intimate lighting scheme for the dim sum teahouse, using key brand elements.

 Originally a large square space, the restaurant has been split into different areas, and the lighting design gives each one its own individual feel.